List of awards and nominations received by D'banj

-This is a list of awards and nominations received by D'banj, a Nigerian recording artist and harmonica player widely known for his contributions to the African Music Industry.
-Born and raised in Zaria, D'banj came to prominence following the release of his debut album No Long Thing (2005).
-He won the Best Newcomer award at the 2006 Channel O Music Video Awards for "Tongolo", a song off his aforementioned album.
-In 2005, D'banj won the Most Promising Male Artist award at the 2005 Kora Awards.
+Nigerian singer D'banj has garnered numerous awards and nominations throughout his career following the release of his debut album No Long Thing (2005), and won the Most Promising Male Artist at the 2005 Kora Awards.
+D'banj has won the Best Newcomer award at the 2006 Channel O Music Video Awards for "Tongolo", a song from his debut album.

 His follow-up album, RunDown Funk U Up (2006), included the hit single "Why Me" whose music video included the receipt of 1 Channel O Music Video Awards out of 3 nominations in 2007.

 On May 23, 2010, and February 9, 2011, the Kokomaster released "Mr Endowed" and "Mr Endowed (Remix)" respectively.
 The former was nominated for Hottest Single of the Year at the 2011 Nigeria Entertainment Awards.
 The music video for the former was nominated in the Best Afro Pop Video and Video of the Year categories at the 2010 Nigeria Music Video Awards (NMWA).
 Moreover, D'banj was nominated for the Best Use of Effects at the aforementioned awards for the music video.
 On the other hand, the music video for the latter won the Most Gifted Male Video award, and was nominated for Most Gifted Video of The Year at the 2011 Channel O Music Video Awards.
 It was also nominated for Best Afro Pop Video award at the 2011 Nigeria Music Video Awards (NMWA).

 D'Kings Men, his 2013 compilation album, included the hit single "Oliver Twist".
 The music video for "Oliver Twist" won the Most Gifted Male Video and Most Gifted Video of the Year awards at the 2012 Channel O Music Video Awards.
 "Oliver Twist" won the Song of the Year award, and was nominated for Best Pop Single at The Headies 2012.
 D'banj received the Best Male West Africa nomination at the 2012 Kora Awards for "Oliver Twist".
 Furthermore, the song was nominated for Hottest Single of the Year at the 2012 Nigeria Entertainment Awards.